dominique jackson on hosting nyc's pride parade, 'pose,' and how ballroom saved her life

 Photo by Pari Dukovic.
 Courtesy of FX.

 Jackson is inspiring.
 She has not only overcome homelessness, abuse and discrimination but is continuing to thrive, while giving strength to others.
-While on set shooting season two of Pose (which premieres June 11 in the US), Jackson spoke to us about following your inner voice, survival instincts and the essence of feeling beautiful.
+While on set shooting season two of Pose (which premieres June 11), Jackson spoke to us about following your inner voice, survival instincts and the essence of feeling beautiful.

 How did you first find out that the Pose cast are the grand marshals of the Pride parade?

-It has been 50 years since the Stonewall riots and trans women are now finally getting some visibility.
+It has been 50 years since the Stonewall riots and trans women are now getting some visibility.
 We were the ones that were there at Stonewall.
 It was because we couldn’t be ourselves during the time of the Stonewall riots.
 But it wasn’t a riot, it was a rebellion because people were saying “no more.”
-People weren’t just destroying stuff just — Marsha P. Johnson and Sylvia Rivera were saying “We’re not going to be arrested and taken to jail for nothing anymore and we’re not going to be treated as less.”
-It took almost 50 years for trans women to be seen on TV and be published in magazines, all this stuff.
+People weren’t destroying stuff just because something that was happening.
+Marsha P. Johnson and Sylvia Rivera were saying “We’re not going to be arrested and taken to jail for nothing anymore and we’re not going to be treated as less than.”
+It took almost 50 years for trans women to be seen on TV and write books and be published in magazines, all this stuff.
 I am still thinking about what to wear, the significance of it.
-It also has to be symbolic of me, my journey and how honoured I am to be there.
+It also has to be symbolic of me, my journey and how much I’m honored to be there.

 How do you feel about how far we still have to go with trans rights in other parts of the world?